Château de Castelnau-Bretenoux: Architecture

 Construction began about 1100, under Hugues, baron of Castelnau, who built a wall around his manor.
 He was the ancestor of the powerful dynasty of Castelnau, who owned a rich and prosperous region and were vassals of the Counts of Toulouse.
 The castle was enlarged several times between the 12th and the 15th century, when it was necessary to adapt the fortifications to artillery.
+During the 17th century, the castle was improved in an aesthetical and practical way: large windows, richly decorated salons, balcony of honour.
+After a fire in the 1850s and neglected from the mid-1700s it was partially restored at the beginning of the 20th century.